MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/graphics/cocossharp.md

 Only one `CCScene` can be active at one time.
 Most games use multiple `CCLayer` instances to sort content, but our application uses only one.
 Similarly, most games use multiple visual objects, but we’ll only have one in our app.
 A more detailed discussion about the CocosSharp visual hierarchy can be found in the [BouncingGame walkthrough](~/graphics-games/cocossharp/bouncing-game.md).

 Initially the `GameScene` class will be nearly empty – we’ll just create it to satisfy the reference in `HomePage`.
-Add a new class to your PCL named `GameScene`.
+Add a new class to your .NET Standard library project named `GameScene`.
 It should inherit from the `CCScene` class as follows:

 ```csharp